Luxor Parking Garage Fee, Map & Valet 2023

 Once you are on Luxor Drive, you’ll see the Luxor parking garage ahead, about 300 feet, on your right.
 After a stop sign, (continue past it), you can take a right for the covered parking, or continue on, going underneath another pedestrian bridge, and take another right, going a little further to access the top level of the parking garage.
 Since the walkway is on this second level, many people prefer to park close to the walkway.

 (Related: Excalibur parking)

 Random Luxor Parking Lot Fact

-On May 7, 2007, a man was killed when a pipe bomb exploded on the second story of the Luxor’s parking structure.
+In May 2007, a man was killed when a pipe bomb exploded on the second story of the Luxor’s parking structure.
 A 29 year-old illegal alien, Porfirio Duarte-Herrera, was convicted of manufacturing the device and sentenced to life in prison without parole.
 Duarte-Herrera had assisted his friend, (who was also sentenced to life for the murder) in killing the man, who had worked inside the Luxor and was dating the friend’s ex-girlfriend.
-(Photos courtesy of Al Pavangkanan, and Dieter Weinelt, and Steve Parker via Flickr).

 (By Steve Beauregard.
 Photos courtesy of Steve Parker and Jaret via Flickr.
 Valet photo copyright gamboool.com)